ProgrammingPortfolio1/VCSaccdbDB/README.md

 # VCSaccdbDB

-Experimenting in Visual Studio.
+Experimenting with Visual Studio.
 Connecting a .accdb database to a Windows Forms Application.